jan-bogaerts/mark/src/generated/mdc_cond_compress.md

     - Enabled when the selected fragment is out-of-date or missing in any transformer's result-cache in the GPT-service's list.
   - "Active topic in active prompt" button: Renders the selected fragment in the currently selected service.
     - Enabled when the selected fragment is out-of-date or missing in the related service.
-# MarkdownCode > services > compress service
-- The compress service utilizes the gpt service to shorten a given text fragment.
-- The get-result function interacts with the GPT-service using specific parameters:
-  - messages:
-    - role: system, content: the value of resources.MarkdownCode_services_compress_service_0
-    - role: user, content: the text fragment to be processed.
-- It is helpful for verifying if the gpt service comprehends the fragment and can be used as input for other processes.
-- This service employs a result-cache-service to store and track all results, ensuring up-to-date information.
-  - Whenever the get-result function is called, the result-cache is updated.
-  - The output of get-result is saved under the same key as the input parameter of get-result.
-- The gpt-interface is named "compress".
 # MarkdownCode > components > body
 - The body component is the main part of the application.
 - It contains a horizontal splitter that divides its area.